dangerwolf/WOLFMP/WOLFMP/Pods/QRCodeReader.swift/README.md

 ![QRCodeReader.swift](http://yannickloriot.com/resources/qrcodereader.swift-logo.png)

-The _QRCodeReader.swift_ was initialy a simple QRCode reader but it now lets you the possibility to specify the [format type](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVMetadataMachineReadableCodeObject_Class/index.html#//apple_ref/doc/constant_group/Machine_Readable_Object_Types) you want to decode.
-It is based on the `AVFoundation` framework from Apple in order to replace ZXing or ZBar for iOS 8.3 and over.
+The _QRCodeReader.swift_ was initially a simple QRCode reader but it now lets you the possibility to specify the [format type](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVMetadataMachineReadableCodeObject_Class/index.html#//apple_ref/doc/constant_group/Machine_Readable_Object_Types) you want to decode.
+It is based on the `AVFoundation` framework from Apple in order to replace ZXing or ZBar for iOS 8.0 and over.

 It provides a default view controller to display the camera view with the scan area overlay and it also provides a button to switch between the front and the back cameras.

 ![screenshot](http://yannickloriot.com/resources/qrcodereader.swift-screenshot.jpg)

-*Note: the v4 is compatible with swift 1.2, use the v3 with XCode 6.2 or lower.*
+*Note: the v4.x or over are compatibles with swift 1.2, use the v3 with XCode 6.2 or lower.*

 ### Installation